-- Passing an independently administered Department of Education approved ATB test (see chart at the end of this section). - Completing at least six credit hours or 225 clock hours that are applicable toward a Title IV-eligible degree or certificate offered by the postsecondary institution (neither remedial nor developmental coursework count toward this requirement).
-The coursework must demonstrate that the student has the ability to benefit from the postsecondary program in which the student is enrolled or intends to enroll, but need not be applicable to the specific degree or program in which the student is enrolled. - Completing a state process approved by the Secretary of Education.
-Note: To date, state processes have been approved by the Secretary for the states of Washington, Illinois, Iowa, Mississippi, Minnesota and Wisconsin.
+- Passing an independently-administered ATB test approved by the Department (see chart at the end of this section). - Completing at least six credit hours, or 225 clock hours that are applicable toward a Title IV-eligible degree or certificate offered by the postsecondary institution.
+Neither remedial nor developmental coursework may count toward this requirement.
+The coursework must demonstrate that the student has the ability to benefit from the postsecondary program in which the student is enrolled or intends to enroll but need not be applicable to the specific degree or program in which the student is enrolled. - Completing a state process approved by the Secretary of Education.
+Note: To date, state processes have been approved by the Secretary for the states of Illinois, Iowa, Minnesota, Mississippi, Washington, and Wisconsin.